tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 By the end of the class, students will be able to:

-* Explain what are conversational interfaces and their general applications in FinTech.
+* Explain what conversational interfaces and their general applications in FinTech are.

 * Describe the specific applications of conversational interfaces for finance and banking.